jeslor/rag_production/README.md

 ## 🏗️ Architectural Overview

-Handling sensitive enterprise data requires zero tolerance for data leaks.
-This system operates on a cleanly **decoupled dual-pipeline architecture**, ensuring heavy ingestion tasks do not block runtime retrieval, and data never leaves the local machine.

-## 🏗️ Architectural Overview

 Handling sensitive enterprise data requires zero tolerance for third-party leaks.
 This system operates on a cleanly **decoupled dual-pipeline architecture**, ensuring heavy ingestion tasks do not block runtime retrieval, and data never leaves your local machine.

 ```text